memery1446/DexAggregator/README.md

 ## 1. Config/Security

 URDEX uses Hardhat for development and deployment.
 Configuration is found in `/hardhat.config.js`, which supports the following:
-- A local development network
+- A local development network from Hardhat
 - Sepolia testnet deployment
 - Solidity version 0.8.19
 - Custom artifact path for frontend integration